hurlab/richStudio/README.md

 File upload automatically guesses element delimiter based on file type, but can also be specified.

-Also accepts text input list of significant genes, which can be delimited by any non-alphanumeric character.
+Also accepts a text input list of significant genes, which can be delimited by any non-alphanumeric character.

 Valid input examples:
 -	 “Xkr4, Rp1, Sox17,    Mrpl15”
 -	“Xkr4, () Rp1, Sox17,  &* Mrpl15”

-Uploaded and created files can be exported as .txt, .csv, and .tsv file format.
+Uploaded and created files can be exported as .txt, .csv, and .tsv file formats.

 ### Enrichment